Katie Salen: Early career

 In 2004, the Hewlett Foundation took on Salen as the co-director for the Games to Learn Symposium.
 She was also a consultant for the Digital Kids initiative through the MacArthur Foundation, and served as a game designer for a large motion capture game called Squidball that was developed with the Media Research Lab at New York University.
 In 2004, the Comtech Group (COGO) hired Salen as a consultant for a mobile phone game, and for their online world.
 The MSN division of Microsoft engaged Salen as a consultant for the redesign of the website in 2004.
 ATTAP, a group devoted to new web technologies, used Salen as an interactive game designer for their new tools.
 Salen was also involved in 2005 as a game design consultant with The Rapunzel Project to teach girls computer code.
 The Buckminster Fuller Institute partnered with the Game Culture & Technology Lab at the University of California, Irvine to create a spaceship earth game, which Salen also worked on in 2005.

 From 2004–2006, Mememe Productions in Melbourne, Australia, had Salen design a game for a children's television show and for their online community site, while from 2005-2006 she worked on the ISEA2006 Symposium in San Jose, California.
 This was presented by CADRE Interactive City residency.
 From 2003 until 2006, Salen was the Director of Graduate Students for the Design and Technology Program at Parsons The New School for Design.
-Salen is currently faculty at DePaul University's College of Computing and Digital Media in Chicago, USA.
+Salen was faculty at DePaul University's College of Computing and Digital Media in Chicago, USA.